slendchat/guides/Linux/BOOT AutoMount.md

 ```

-utility named `grubby` is supported only on RHEL based destribution, ubuntu or debian does not support this.
+Utility named `grubby` is supported only on RHEL based destribution, ubuntu or debian does not support this.